Underground Tunnel

 For starters, all of the cars and some of the electrical components used in the company's systems will be purchased from Tesla.

-Tesla would obviously benefit from The Boring Company becoming mainstream, but it won't really affect Tesla stock much unless it becomes a huge success.
+Tesla would obviously benefit from The Boring Company becoming mainstream, but it's unlikely too have much of an affect on Tesla's stock price unless it becomes a huge success.

 Other than what it buys from Tesla, The Boring Company manufactures almost all of its components in-house (a common thread among Musk's companies).